-French Curriculum Intent Years 7 and 8 At Vyners KS3 MFL builds upon the foundation of language learning from KS2 whether students are continuing the same language or learning a new one.
+French Curriculum Intent KS3 At Vyners KS3 MFL builds upon the foundation of language learning from KS2 whether students are continuing the same language or learning a new one.
 Teaching develops the transferable skills of listening, speaking, reading and writing centered on core grammar such as tenses and word order.
 Vocabulary is developed through the teaching of core topics: Introducing myself; family; pets; descriptions; freetime; clothes; home; school; where you live; food; technology; healthy / unhealthy living; body and illness; holidays; celebrations; festivals and future plans.
 KS3 enables students to understand and communicate both personal and factual information on a variety of themes and sub topics.
 Students learn to develop and justify points of view in their speaking and writing and increase their ability to be both spontaneous, independent and accurate.
 KS3 provides students with the necessary skills and knowledge for GCSE such as the ability to transcribe, translate, complete photocard descriptions, role plays and write essays on a variety of GCSE topics.
 Students have the opportunity to take part and develop conversations; cope with unfamiliar language and unexpected responses.
-Students learn to empathise and understand other cultures and learn new social conventions.Students are exposed to a variety of literary texts, stories, poems and songs.
+Students learn to empathise and understand other cultures and learn new social conventions.
+Students are exposed to a variety of literary texts, stories, poems and songs.
 Students also consolidate their learning of vocabulary and structures through games, sentence builders and online quizzes.
-Year 9 transition All students in Year 9 study a language.
-Students continue to study National Curriculum content and develop transferable skills and foundation knowledge in order to support the transition to KS4 and GCSE study.
-Appropriate GCSE content is covered from the spring term of Year 9.
-Years 10 and 11 At Vyners we follow the AQA GCSE specification for MFL.
+All students in Year 9 study a language.
+Students continue to study KS3 National Curriculum content and develop transferable skills and foundation knowledge in order to support the transition to KS4 study in Year 10.
+KS4 At Vyners we follow the AQA GCSE specification for MFL.
 Our GCSE syllabus fully prepares students for A level study.
 At GCSE students build upon and deepen their knowledge of vocabulary and grammar from KS3.
 Students learn to understand and respond to different types of spoken and written language, to communicate and interact effectively in speech for a variety of purposes such as role play, photocard and conversation.
 Students are encouraged to show spontaneity and trained to deal with unexpected questions and responses.
 Students develop their ability to manipulate structures and tenses to write for a range of purposes such as emails, informal and formal letters, blogs and reviews.
 Students build translation skills from and into the target language ranging from sentences to paragraphs.
 The curriculum is organised into three themes: identity and culture; local, national, international and global areas of interest; current and future study and employment.
 The subtopics within the three themes are interleaved throughout the GCSE courses providing students with opportunities to recall prior knowledge leading to success in the linear GCSe exam.
-Year 12 and 13 French is not currently offered in the Sixth Form although native speakers will be supported to take the A Level exam as an independent candidate.
+KS5 French is not currently offered in the Sixth Form although native speakers will be supported to take the A Level exam as an independent candidate.